 Similar to Netflix and other streaming services, Hulu is also constrained by content licensing issues.
 Since Hulu itself doesn’t produce a whole lot it owns shows and instead hosts copyrighted shows and movies from corporate content creators, Hulu can only distribute its content in limited regions or countries.

 This is why streaming services like Hulu go to great lengths to block VPNs.
-This strategy prevents users in unsupported regions to access Hulu even with the help of the most VPNs.
+This strategy prevents users in unsupported regions like Canada, United Kingdom, Australia, and others to access Hulu even with the help of most VPNs.

 The way Hulu detects that you’re using a VPN is by detecting your IP address.
 Since VPN providers offer shared IP addresses by default, it makes it easier for Hulu to block VPNs.
 Hulu basically blacklists IP addresses associated with VPN servers.
 If you happen to use a blacklisted IP, Hulu will immediately prompt you to a proxy error message.